Glamorgan School Term 3 Sports News

-“More recent New Zealand research undertaken by Clinton, Rensferd, and Willing (2006) confirms that students who are well nourished and engage in regular physical activity are in a better position to benefit from opportunities to learn.”
+“More recent New Zealand research undertaken by Clinton, Rensferd, and Willing confirms that students who are well-nourished and engage in regular physical activity are in a better position to benefit from opportunities to learn.”

 Northern Bays Cluster Primary Schools Winter Sports Day

-On 23rd August, we sent netball, basketball and hockey teams to compete in the Northern Bays Cluster Primary Schools Winter Sports Day at Kristin School.
-It was a wonderful day, and all children gained from the experience and represented our school with pride.
-Thank you to our coaches, managers and helpers.
+On the 15th August, we sent netball, basketball, hockey and football teams to compete in the Northern Bays Cluster Primary Schools Winter Sports Day at Kristin School.
+We were delighted with our teams’ results.
+Both the basketball and football teams won their competitions and the netball team placed 3rd.
+It was a wonderful day, and all children gained from the experience and represented our school with determination and sportsmanship.
+Thank you to our coaches, managers and Long Bay College student helpers.